-- 1) You must always uphold and promote our aims, objectives and values and act to ensure their successful achievement. - 2) You should exercise the authority that comes with your role as a Governing Body member responsibly and not seek to use your influence inappropriately or for personal gain or advantage. - 3) You must accept responsibility for all decisions properly reached by the Governing Body (or a sub-committee or working group with appropriately delegated responsibility) and support them at all times, even if you did not agree with the decision when it was made. - 4) If you are unable to support in public a decision that has been properly reached by the Governing Body, you should resign. - 5) You must consider the views of others and be tolerant of differences. - 6) You must not seek to use your position to influence decisions that are the responsibility of staff (e.g. granting a tenancy, ordering a repair, awarding a contract). - 7) You must not seek to use your influence for the benefit of yourself or your business interests, or the benefit of someone to whom you are closely connected\ (\See Code Appendix 1, Table A for definition of closely connected) or their business interests. - 8) Mobile phones should be switched off during meetings, seminars, training courses etc. - 4.2.
-B. Openness
+I will always uphold and promote Waverley Housing's aims, objectives and values and act to ensure their successful achievement.

+- A.2 I will exercise the authority that comes with my role as a Board member responsibly. - A.3 I will accept responsibility for all decisions properly reached by the Board (or a sub-committee or working group with appropriately delegated responsibility) and support them at all times, even if I did not agree with the decision when it was made. - A.4 I will consider and respect the views of others. - A.5 I will not seek to use my position inappropriately to influence decisions that are the responsibility of staff. - A.6 I will not seek to use my influence inappropriately or for personal gain or advantage or for the benefit of someone to whom I am closely connected or their business interests.